Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Group-like fusion rings

 \textbf{(c)} \textit{$K^i(T_{E^*})=\bbZ^{2^{n-1}}$ for each $i$, where $n=\mathrm{dim} (T)$.
 The charge-group $\cM$ is $\bbZ$, generated by $q_{[x]_{E*}}=1$.
 The map $K^{T_L}_0 (T_{E^*})\rightarrow K_0(T_{E^*})$ forgetting $T$-equivariance is $1\otimes_{R_T} K_0^{T_L}(T_{E^*})\subseteq \bbZ\otimes_{R_T}K_0^{T_L}(T_{E^*})$, as in section 2.4.}

 The proof is immediate from the proposition.
 Because of this uniform $K$-theoretic description, we would expect all these to be \textit{sufferable}, i.e. realised by subfactors.
 Note the similarity of Theorem 2 to Table 1 of last subsection, describing the $G=\bbZ_p$ situation.
 We see that the full system consists of $|L^*/D_+^*|$ copies of the nimrep $\bbZ[L^*/D_-]$ for the block-diagonal modular invariant corresponding to the neutral system.
-In these block-diagonal cases, the neutral system $K_{T_{D_-}}(T_{D_-})=D_-^*/D_-$ embeds in the nimrep $K_{T_L}(T_{D_-})$, namely through the inclusion $D^*/D=D^*/E^*\subset L^*/E^*$, or $K$-theoretically through the induction $K^{\mathrm{dim}\,T}_{T_{D}}(T_{E*})\rightarrow K^{\mathrm{dim}\,T}_{T_L}(T_{E*})$.
+In these block-diagonal cases, the neutral system $K_{T_{D_-}}(T_{D_-})={\bbZ(}D_-^*/D_-)$ embeds in the nimrep $K_{T_L}(T_{D_-})$, namely through the { expansion of cosets in} $D^*/D=D^*/E^*$ { to cosets in} $L^*/E^*$, or $K$-theoretically through the induction $K^{\mathrm{dim}\,T}_{T_{D}}(T_{E*})\rightarrow K^{\mathrm{dim}\,T}_{T_L}(T_{E*})$.
 More generally that embedding happens whenever the subfactor inclusion is \textit{type I}.

 Incidentally, this faithful parametrisation of modular invariants by lattices $\cL$ is formally very similar to the $(H,0)$ parametrisation for finite groups as discussed in section 3.1: $K_\pm$, $N_\pm$ and $\beta$ there correspond respectively to $D_\pm^*/L$, $D_\pm/L$ and $\beta$ here.